aliakatas/mypygravatar/system-setup.md

 ```

 After saving the file, you should see a blue background with white, centered text when you refresh the browser.

-Let me know if you encounter any issues along the way!